chukaofili/kubernetes-on-digitalocean/Part-IV.md

 The easiest way to install an application (also referred to as a chart), is by using the official **stable** channel.

-To install **mongodb** and give the release a name **simpledb**, run the following:
+To install **mongodb** for example and give the release a name **simpledb**, run the following:

 ```shell
 helm install --name simpledb stable/mongodb
 ```

 Once a chart is installed, a new release is created so as to enable us reuse the same chart over and over in our cluster.
-To get more information about our **simpledb** mongodb deployment run;
+To get more information about our current **simpledb** mongodb deployment run:

 ```shell
 helm status simpledb
 ```

+That will print information on how to connect to your mongodb deployment.